jbcodeforce/yarfba/docs/sa/sol-design.md

 # Solution design fun with AWS services

-This section presents examples of solution designw using AWS services, with links to external demonstrations when available.
+This section presents examples of solution design using AWS services, with links to external demonstrations when available.

 ## Migration